BASF logo

 Voting is Now Open!

-A community organization from Alberta, Saskatchewan, Manitoba and Ontario will each win2 $25,000 to help grow their communities.
+A community organization from Alberta, Saskatchewan, Manitoba, and new this year, Ontario, will each win1 $25,000 to help grow their communities.

-A community organization from Alberta, Saskatchewan, Manitoba and Ontario will each win2 $25,000 to help grow their communities.
+A community organization from Alberta, Saskatchewan, Manitoba, and new this year, Ontario, will each win1 $25,000 to help grow their communities.

 Cast Your Votes

-Vote for a community organization in each province—a total of up to four votes—for their chance to win $25,000!
+Vote for a community organization in each province – a total of four votes per person – for their chance to win $25,000.
+Select a province and cast your votes now!

 1

-Click the VOTE button on a finalist for each province.
+Click the VOTE button on a finalist for each of the four provinces.

 2